 Deadline: May 31st, Annually

 Dr. John Davis Burton advocated for persons with disabilities.
-Dr. Burton made significant contributions toward increasing awareness, equality and integration of persons with disabilities throughout his career as an educator and coordinator of educational support services.
+Dr. Burton made significant contributions toward increasing awareness, equality, and integration of persons with disabilities throughout his career as an educator and coordinator of educational support services.
 He was a determined and able advocate for equal access to education for persons with disabilities, believing strongly in training for educators as well as support services for the learner.
-He was more then qualified for both of these roles by acquiring a Ph.D. in Education and a Master’s degree in deaf education.
-Dr. Burton taught in the Faculty of Education at the University of Ottawa and coordinated programs and services for deaf, deafened and hard of hearing students as well as students with learning disabilities at both Algonquin College and Carleton University.
+He was more than qualified for both of these roles by acquiring a Ph.D. in Education and a Master’s degree in deaf education.
+Dr. Burton taught in the Faculty of Education at the University of Ottawa and coordinated programs and services for deaf, deafened, and hard-of-hearing students as well as students with learning disabilities at both Algonquin College and Carleton University.

 CRITERIA